Short-track speed skating

 Short-track speed skating is a form of competitive ice speed skating.
-In competitions, multiple skaters (typically between four and six) skate on an oval ice track with a length of 111.111 m.
+In competitions, multiple skaters (typically between four and six) skate on an oval ice track with a length of 111.12 m.
 The rink itself is 60 m long by 30 m wide, which is the same size as an Olympic-sized figure skating rink and an international-sized ice hockey rink.
 Related sports include long-track speed skating and inline speed skating.

 History

 Short-track skating developed from speed skating events that were held with mass starts.
 This form of speed skating was mainly practised in the United States and Canada, as opposed to the international form (derived from Europe), where athletes skated in pairs.
 At the 1932 Winter Olympics, speed skating events were conducted in the mass start form.
-Competitions in North America tended to be held indoors, for example in Madison Square Garden, New York, and therefore on shorter tracks than was usual for outdoor skating.
+Competitions in North America tended to be held indoors, for example in New York's Madison Square Garden III within the arena's ice hockey configuration, requiring a compressed setup reminiscent of the style of roller derby.

 In 1967, the International Skating Union (ISU) adopted short-track speed skating, although it did not organize international competitions until 1976.
 World Championships in short-track speed skating have been officially held since 1981, although events held in 1976–1980 under different names have since received the status of World Championships retrospectively.
 The name of the competition was changed several times before it was eventually titled the "World Short Track Speed Skating Championships" in 1989; the championships are now held annually.

 Short-track speed skating was introduced as a demonstration sport at the 1988 Winter Olympics in Calgary, Canada.
 It was upgraded to a full Olympic sport in 1992 and has been part of the Winter Olympics ever since.
-There were only four short-track events in the 1992 Winter Games, but the program was expanded to include six events in 1994 and 1998, and finally eight events in the 2002 Winter Games.
+There were only four short-track events in the 1992 Winter Games, but the program was expanded to include six events in 1994 and 1998, and eight events in the 2002 Winter Games.
 The events are the same for both men and women: 500 meters, 1000 meters, 1500 meters, plus the relay event (5000 meters for men, 3000 meters for women).
 Since the 2018–19 World Cup season, a 2000-meter mixed-team relay was added, and debuted in the 2022 Winter Olympics.
 A 3,000-meter super-final event is included in the European Championships, but this is not currently part of the Olympic short-track program.